QuietTraveler/Go-tool-library-that-supports-generics/README.md

 # Go-tool-library-that-supports-generics
-A go tool library that supports generics.
+A tool library that supports generics, written in Go.